Cadenze/Cadenze.github.io/files/birthday-jessie-2021.md

 Back to the main topic.
 Just like last year, if you want to get anything from Amazon or something for your birthday, just ask, but I have not specifically bought anything.
 I hope it is better this way since you will not be stuck with some junk that you have never wanted.

 In previous years, I would almost always be limited by the size of the card and need to hastily write a conclusion.
 However, now that I have unlimited space, I find it much harder to close out my thoughts.
 I guess I can conclude with one of my favourite sayings, “Look to the past, and see further for the future.”
-Do not simply look **at** the past; look **to** it, and look **through** it.
+As we graduate from childhood, it is an opportunity for us to examine our past and take responsibility of our future.

-I hope you have a wonderful day, and a wonderful year ahead of you.
+Lastly, I hope you have a wonderful day, and a wonderful year ahead of you.
 And once again, happy birthday.

 Yours,